|J-Scope VST Oscilloscope plugin|

 Other features of J-Scope include:

-J-Scope is free to download from this site only - you MAY NOT sell it, make
+J-Scope is donation-ware, downloadable from this site only - you may not sell it, make

 it available through any other website, or redistribute it in any way without my express permission.

 |To install, simply extract the file jscope.dll and copy it to your VST directory.|

 |If you find J-Scope useful, you might like to buy me a virtual beer by

 making a small donation.

 |J-Scope was developed using the excellent Skinman and Knobman GUI tools from g200kg.
 If I receive any donations then some will be passed back to g200kg.|

 Disclaimer: J-Scope is believed to function as described above

 and is offered in good faith on an as-is basis.
 However, you use it at your own risk -